Jabble/tamu-rdm-workshops/modules/data-gathering.md

 From: Behlai, Christie and Pawlik, Aleksandra.
 "Formatting problems" Data Organization in Spreadsheets. [lesson](http://www.datacarpentry.org/spreadsheet-ecology-lesson/02-common-mistakes/)

 ### Dealing with missing data
-Preferably leave field empty and use a separate column to qualify missing value.
-Optionally:
+Preferably leave the cell empty and use a separate column to qualify missing value.
+Optionally,

 - in numeric fields, use a distinct value such as 9999 to indicate a missing value;
 - in text fields, use NA (“Not Applicable” or “Not Available”).